Stop Swaddling Your Baby? Answering the Controversial Question

-According to a recent Huffington Post article Swaddling Ban: Why Are Daycares Banning Baby Burritos?, there is a growing trend toward NOT swaddling.
-The American Academy of Pediatrics and American Public Health Association recently released its third edition of “Caring For Our Children”, which advised caretakers against swaddling.
+According to the article Swaddling Ban: Why Are Daycares Banning Baby Burritos?, there is a growing trend toward NOT swaddling.
+The American Academy of Pediatrics (AAP) and American Public Health Association recently released its third edition of “Caring For Our Children”, which advised caretakers against swaddling.

 An article in The Globe and Mail states, “Several studies have linked swaddling to a higher risk of respiratory infections and, if done improperly, hip dysplasia.
 Swaddled babies may overheat, especially if their heads are partially covered, which can cause hyperthermia and even death.
 There is ongoing debate over whether swaddling prevents infants from waking easily, hinders weight gain or, most troubling, increases the chance of SIDS.”

 Now, don’t jump to conclusions and throw your swaddle blankets out with the trash.
 Consider that it has been shown that swaddling is very helpful to some parents in soothing their fussy baby.

 Dr. Harvey Karp of The Happiest Baby on the Block is often credited with the reemergence of swaddling as a common practice is less than happy with this new advice.